Alright alright, I’ll get the generic statement out of the way first.

 You will need 500-700 Baht per day for food (15-20 USD).
 Food is simply more expensive in Bangkok and it was a bit of a price shock for me coming from Ratchaburi Thailand where coffee is still 40 baht and you can get an amazing Thai dish for 35 baht.

-Not in Bangkok.
-Prices are about double.
+Not in most places in Bangkok.
+Prices are typically about double.
 Still affordable, but you will need to pay a bit more.
 Your best bet would be to find a few local places you like, a food court (food courts are pretty nice in Thailand, don’t hate on it until you see it) and to cook your own food.

 What I normally do is I’ll head over to a super market and load up on salads from the salad bar for a few days.
 Then I’ll have two to three meals a day.
 I’ll eat at a local place and I’ll have the salad and fruit I stocked up on.